cpske/ISP/automation/index.md

 * Travis-CI (integrates well with Github)
 * Github Actions and Workflows - CI integrated into a Github repository
-* Popular CI Platforms are:
+* CircleCI
+* CI tools that you host on your own server (self-hosted):
   - Jenkins
   - Hudson (predecessor to Jenkins)
-  - TeamCity
+  - TeamCity (cloud-based or self-hosted)
   - Cruise Control - one of the first CI, still great
-  - CircleCI
 * [20 Best CI Tools](https://www.guru99.com/top-20-continuous-integration-tools.html) on guru99 has nice summary
 * [Comparison of 15 CI Tools](https://www.softwaretestinghelp.com/tools/24-best-continuous-integration-tool/) on softwaretestinghelp.com compares features